matatk/agrip/audioquake/manuals/user-manual-part01.md

 ### Buying *Quake*

-We recommend that you buy *Quake* so you can use its data with *AudioQuake* (not all the levels are accessible, but a number are—having the full *Quake* data also means you can experience its ambience and use it in your own maps).
+We recommend that you buy *Quake* so you can use its data with *AudioQuake* (not all the levels are accessible, but a number are&mdash;having the full *Quake* data also means you can experience its ambience and use it in your own maps).
 Whilst there is a Shareware episode of *Quake*, it doesn't permit using custom maps, which *AudioQuake* provides, and the *Level Description Language (LDL)* allows you to create.

 You can buy *Quake* online from the following places.
 Please note that ***AudioQuake* does not support the mission packs**.